General rules (Download authors guidelines)

 - Manuscript (s) submitted for publication should have updated & latest relevant data preferably not older than 2 years/crop seasons on the date of receipt of article in the office of the Association.

 - Along with manuscript’s initial submission, author should ensure to append permissible report (≤20% similarity) for plagiarism check using appropriate open source / licensed software for the purpose.

-- It is mandatory for the first author must be a member of the Association of Agrometeorology during submission of manuscript (s).
-After acceptance of paper all authors must be a member of the Association of Agrometeorology.
+- The first author must be a member of the Association of Agrometeorologists at the time of initial submission of manuscript.
+After acceptance of paper all authors must be a member of the Association of Agrometeorologists.
 However, it may be noted that becoming a member of the association does not guarantee the publication of the research paper.

 - All research papers are published after peer review and subsequent approval by the Editorial Board of the Journal.